 It is very important that you monitor your trades.
 Monitoring the trade can be done with:

 - Utilising algorithmic trading - The trend of the stock keeps changing and to make the most out of your trades it is extremely important/crucial to keep a check on the change in the market.
 In today’s advanced trading, automated trades have made it much easier to find out the most gainful position and invest automatically since the trades are algorithm-driven.
 This is known as algorithmic trading.
 Technologies such as neural networks, machine learning and deep learning models help with the automation of monitoring as well as for deciding the trade positions even within a fraction of seconds.
+You can also learn more about the implementations of neural network in trading to enhance your skills.

 - Backtesting the strategies - Backtesting is the process of testing a trading strategy using historical data to determine the effectiveness of that strategy.
 Backtest results usually show the strategy’s performance in terms of some popular performance statistics like Sharpe Ratio and Sortino ratio, which help to quantify the strategy’s return on risk.
 If the results meet the necessary criteria, the strategy can be implemented with some reasonable degree of confidence.
 If the results are less favourable, the strategy can be modified, adjusted and optimized to achieve a desirable result.